thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

        end

        def authorization_header
-         request.headers['tb-device-token']
+         request.headers['tb-auth-token']
        end
      end

-Note that we are using `tb-device-token` as our header key so it does not clash with header keys for any other auth libraries we might implement in the future.
+Note that we are using `tb-auth-token` as our header key so it does not clash with header keys for any other auth libraries we might implement in the future.

 Our error message has changed yet again, and now it is time for us to move to